netlabtoolkit/VarSpeedServo/README.md

 	slowmove(value, speed)  - The same as write(value, speed), retained for compatibility with Korman's version

+	sequenceInit(sequenceIndex, arrayOfPositionSpeedPairs, numberOfPairs); // set up a sequence for a specific index sequencePlay(sequenceIndex, loop); // play a sequence starting at position 0 at first move sequencePlay(sequenceIndex, loop, startPos); // play a sequence starting at a specified position sequenceStop(); // stop current sequence at current position

 Installation
 =============

-* Download the .zip file by clicking on the "release" button at the top of the main Github page
+* Download the .zip file from the releases section of GitHub
 * In Arduino, select SKETCH>IMPORT LIBRARY...>ADD LIBRARY... and find the .zip file
 * This will install the library in your My Documents (Windows) or Documents (Mac) folder under Arduino/libraries
 * You can also unzip the file, and install it in the above libraries folder manually